frankienakama/portfolio/README.md

 Created using HTML, CSS, and Bootstrap.

 To view this project, simply open index.html into the web browser of your choosing, i.e. Chrome, Safari, or Edge.
+A link to the webpage hosted on GitHub can be found [here](https://sarafrandsen.github.io/portfolio/).

 _This project is licensed under the GPL license._
 **Copyright (c) 2017 Sara Frandsen**